P-p-H-d/mlib/README.md

 ##### M\_MAP\_PAIR(func, args...)

-Map a macro to all given pair of arguments (Using recursivity).
+Map a macro to all given pair of arguments (Using recursion).
 Can not be chained.

 ##### M\_REDUCE(funcMap, funcReduce, args...)